Basic copper carbonate: Preparation

+Copper(II) sulfate may also be substituted with Copper(II) chloride.

 Reactions

 Basic copper carbonate is decomposed by acids, such as solutions of hydrochloric acid HCl, into the copper(II) salt and carbon dioxide.

 In 1794 the French chemist Joseph Louis Proust (1754–1826) thermally decomposed copper carbonate to CO2 and CuO, cupric oxide.

-The basic copper carbonates, malachite and azurite, both decompose forming CO2 and CuO, cupric oxide.
+The basic copper carbonates, malachite and azurite, both decompose forming H2O, CO2, and CuO, cupric oxide.

 Uses

+Basic copper carbonate is used to remove thiols and hydrogen sulfide from some gas streams, a process called "sweetening".
+Like many other copper compounds, it also has been used as an algaecide, wood preservative and similar applications.
+It is a precursor to various catalysts and copper soaps.

 Both malachite and azurite, as well as synthetic basic copper carbonate have been used as pigments.
 One example of the use of both azurite and its artificial form blue verditer is the portrait of the family of Balthasar Gerbier by Peter Paul Rubens.
 The green skirt of Deborah Kip is painted in azurite, smalt, blue verditer (artificial form of azurite), yellow ochre, lead-tin-yellow and yellow lake.
 The green color is achieved by mixing blue and yellow pigments.

-It has also been used in some types of make-up, like lipstick, although it can also be toxic to humans.
-It also has been used for many years as an effective algaecide.